 Having to do less laundry is always a good thing and bath towels can often be used more than once if they are allowed to dry completely between uses.
-The problems begin if bath and hand towels and bath mats are shared or not washed often enough.
+The problems begin if bath and hand towels, bath mats, and beach towels are shared or not washed often enough.

-Athlete's foot can be transferred through bath linens as well as E.Coli and bacteria if hands are not washed thoroughly.
-Hand towels should be changed daily and disinfected properly especially if someone in the household is ill.
+Hand towels should be changed daily and disinfected properly, especially if someone in the household is ill.

 Makeup Brushes and Grooming Tools

-Makeup brushes, facial brushes, eyelash curlers, tweezers, and manicure and pedicure tools all come into direct contact with our skin and body fluids and can easily become contaminated with bacteria that can cause skin irritation or worse a staph infection.Continue to 9 of 12 below.
+Makeup brushes, facial brushes, eyelash curlers, tweezers, and manicure and pedicure tools all come into direct contact with our skin and body fluids and can easily become contaminated with bacteria.Continue to 9 of 9 below.

 If you have a home built before 1972 with vinyl tile flooring, it may contain asbestos.
 The biggest threat comes if the flooring is cracked or if you decide to renovate and remove the flooring.
 Asbestos is a known carcinogen.

-Almost all vinyl emits volatile organic chemicals (VOC) but increasing ventilation during installation and for a few weeks when it is done will help them dissipate.
+Almost all vinyl emits volatile organic chemicals (VOCs), but increasing ventilation during installation and for a few weeks when it is done will help them dissipate.
 There are vinyl flooring options that are manufactured to meet strict standards for indoor air quality.
-You... can help offset problems by selecting a low VOC vinyl and adhesive and using a qualified installer.
+You can help offset problems by selecting a low VOC vinyl and adhesive and using a qualified installer.